-L. Third-Party Reporter

-Reports brought by individuals other than the Claimant are referred to as "third-party reports" and those bringing them are "third-party reporters."
+L. Third-Party Reporter Reports brought by individuals other than the Claimant are referred to as "third-party reports" and those bringing them are "third-party reporters."
+M. Ward An individual, whether an adult or a minor, who has a legal guardian.

-M. Ward

-An individual, whether an adult or a minor, who has a legal guardian.
 Adults need the protection of legal guardianship when they meet the legal definition of incapacity: An adult "who is unable to effectively receive or evaluate information or both or make or communicate decisions to such an extent that the individual lacks the ability to satisfy essential requirements for physical health, safety, or self-care, even with appropriate and reasonably available technological assistance."
-(C.R.S.15-14-102(5))

-N. Regular Contact

-Regular contact is defined as a person that has no less than three(3) authorized contact opportunities on separate programming days with participants and or clients within one specific programming season (winter or summer program).
-No later than the third contact opportunity the person must go through a background check and mandatory SafeSport training prior to any additional contact with participants, clients and or minors.

-SECTION 1: TRAINING AND EDUCATION

-Telluride Adaptive Sports Program / TASP requires mandatory reporting of abuse, misconduct and violations of its Handbook by Covered Individuals.
+(C.R.S.15-14-102(5)) N. Regular Contact Regular contact is defined as a person that has no less than three(3) authorized contact opportunities on separate programming days with participants and or clients within one specific programming season (winter or summer program).
+No later than the third contact opportunity the person must go through a background check and mandatory Darkness To Light, Stewards of Children (or other, approved) training prior to any additional contact with participants, clients and or minors.
+SECTION 1: TRAINING AND EDUCATION Telluride Adaptive Sports Program / TASP requires mandatory reporting of abuse, misconduct and violations of its Handbook by Covered Individuals.
 To facilitate reporting, Covered Individuals should have a basic understanding of sexual abuse, as well as "grooming," the most common strategy offenders use to seduce their victims.
 Using a combination of attention, affection and gifts, offenders select a victim, win the victim's trust (and the trust of the victim's parent or guardian), manipulate the victim into sexual activity, and keep the victim from disclosing abuse.
 Accordingly, Covered Individuals shall complete awareness training concerning misconduct in sport before performing services for TASP.
 Covered Individuals must successfully complete the awareness training in order to be eligible to participate with TASP.
-TASP has partnered with the Center on SafeSport to provide training through:

-http://training.safesport.org Password: TBD

-Covered Individuals are required to take awareness training, or a refresher course, as applicable, every year, the first training to commence before they have contact with clients in connection with Telluride Adaptive Sports Program / TASP.
+TASP has partnered with Darkness To Light to provide training through: http://d2l.csod.com Password: TBD Covered Individuals are required to take awareness training, or a refresher course, as applicable, every year, the first training to commence before they have contact with clients in connection with Telluride Adaptive Sports Program / TASP.
 In the case of a contract coach/instructor selected to serve camps or events, training must be completed prior to the coach/instructor's participation in any Telluride Adaptive Sports Program / TASP pre-event meeting.

-Training will also be made available annually to minor participants, subject to parental consent.
+Bullying and Associated Behaviors is covered internally through online training and included in the Abide Before You Slide Risk Management/Safety training.
+Training is not required for minor participants, subject to parental consent.

-SECTION 2: BACKGROUND SCREENING

-APPLICANT SCREENING

-Covered Individuals must consent to, and clear a formal screening process before performing services for Telluride Adaptive Sports Program / TASP.
+SECTION 2: BACKGROUND SCREENING APPLICANT SCREENING Covered Individuals must consent to, and clear a formal screening process before performing services for Telluride Adaptive Sports Program / TASP.
 Elements of TASP's screening process include, as applicable, successful completion of an application, interview, reference check and criminal background check.

-EDUCATION ABOUT Telluride Adaptive Sports Program / TASP'S PROTECTION POLICIES

-To deter applicants who may be at risk of abusing participants or clients, TASP educates its applicants about its protection policies and offers applicants an early opt-out by:

-- Informing applicants about TASP's policies and procedures relevant to prevention - Asking applicants to review and agree to TASP's policies and procedures. - Requiring applicants to 'acknowledge' their review of TASP's policies and procedures - Requiring awareness training before working with clients at TASP
+EDUCATION ABOUT Telluride Adaptive Sports Program / TASP'S PROTECTION POLICIES To deter applicants who may be at risk of abusing participants or clients, TASP educates its applicants about its protection policies and offers applicants an early opt-out by: - Informing applicants about TASP's policies and procedures relevant to prevention - Asking applicants to review and agree to TASP's policies and procedures. - Requiring applicants to 'acknowledge' their review of TASP's policies and procedures - Requiring awareness training before working with clients at TASP as outlined above in 'regular contact' WRITTEN APPLICATIONS Each applicant for a position will complete an application form consisting of personal identifying information.
+At this time TASP utilizes CampBrain for such application.

-WRITTEN APPLICATIONS

-Each applicant for a position will complete an application form consisting of personal identifying information.

 The written application will: